norc-heal/heal-data-pkg-guide/docs/submit/managed-access-now.md

 #### Upload your shareable data package to your repository

 **Congratulations!
-You are ready to upload your managed-access shareable data package.**
+You are ready to upload your "managed-access now" shareable data package.**

 1. Your final "managed-access now" shareable data package should include 3 items:
   1. Your zipped "managed-access now" shareable data package